-For 50 years, IGMT has been developing mid-level managers across all jurisdictions of government.
+For over 50 years, IGMT has been developing mid-level managers across all jurisdictions of government.
 The program provides an exceptional opportunity to develop creative solutions to complex problems, improve critical thinking skills, and learn innovative management techniques.
 Participants plan the program sessions with the guidance of the IGMT staff and each session is focused on active adult learning around current intergovernmental issues.

 The IGMT Program is held at the San Damiano Retreat Center in Danville, California.
 The program consists of six, 2-day, live-in sessions over a 9 to 10 month period.
 In addition, participants are obligated to contribute time to their planning committee assignments for seminar structuring and management.